-Three hours later, we begin our adventure, floating down a river, friendly bathing trees pointing us in the direction of the jungle, partially swallowed by the bloated waterway yet again this wet season.
+Three hours later, we begin our adventure, floating down a river, friendly bathing trees whose lower halves are swallowed by the bloated waterway, point us towards the jungle.

 Take a quick look at the height of our the river